Usage Tracking & Billing

 Prefix Cache Impact

 When prefix caching is enabled on your endpoint, some input tokens may be served from cache rather than being recomputed.
-These are tracked as cachedTokens in usage records.
+These are tracked as cached_tokens in usage records.
+The same field also counts tokens reused from a shared KV cache where applicable, it is a "cached input tokens, however served" counter rather than a per-endpoint prefix-cache-only counter.

 - Cache hit rate is displayed on the usage dashboard as a daily trend chart

-- Per-endpoint cache hit rate is shown in the endpoint usage table
+- Per-endpoint cache hit rate is shown in the dashboard endpoint usage table as a percentage (0-100).
+The router API does not emit a precomputed rate; compute

 See Prefix Caching for details on how to enable and optimize caching.